anonymous14386/PointyStick/README.md

 # PointyStick
-Basic penetration testing and security tools writen in Elixer and Zig
+Basic penetration testing and security tools writen in GO